Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 Add product:

 - Open rental order "S00021"
-- Add line with "Projector" and save
+- Add line with "Projektor" and save
 - Check if name is correct
 - Remove the line